Assistant Professor

 years: 2022 –

-Md Farhad Hassan graduated from Islamic University of Technology (IUT) with a B.Sc. and M.Sc. in Electrical and Electronic Engineering in 2018 and 2021, respectively.
-He also served as a faculty member of the same intuition.
-His undergraduate and graduate studies concentrated on the design and numerical analysis of photonic biosensors for lab-on-a-chip applications.
-He was the recipient of best student paper award in ISITIA 2020 and TENCON 2020, two IEEE conferences held in Indonesia and Japan respectively.
-His research will be focused on the development of wearable medical devices, with a particular interest in printed bioelectronics and biphotonics.
+Md Farhad Hassan graduated from the Islamic University of Technology (IUT) with a B.Sc. and M.Sc. in Electrical and Electronic Engineering in 2018 and 2021, respectively.
+He also served as a faculty member at the same institution.
+His undergraduate and graduate studies focused on the design and numerical analysis of photonic biosensors for lab-on-a-chip applications.
+He received Best Student Paper Awards at ISITIA 2020 and TENCON 2020, two IEEE conferences held in Indonesia and Japan, respectively.
+His research focuses on the development of wearable medical devices, with particular interest in printed bioelectronics and biophotonics.

 email: ferdoush@usc.edu